MetoliusResearch/newsmapper/README.md

 [https://metoliusresearch.github.io/newsmapper/](https://metoliusresearch.github.io/newsmapper/)

-The Extractive News Mapper is an interactive tool for exploring global news events related to extractive industries, land use conflict, and environmental issues.
+The Extractive Industries News Mapper is an interactive tool for exploring global news events related to extractive industries, land use conflict, and environmental issues.

 This effort is not affiliated with GDELT (gdeltproject.org), but does provide an interface to some of its data services using the GDELT database.

-The Extractive News Mapper was inspired in part by gdelt.github.io
+The Extractive Industries News Mapper was inspired in part by gdelt.github.io

 ## Features